White House (film)

 White House is a 2010 Filipino supernatural horror film directed by Topel Lee and starring Iza Calzado, Lovi Poe, Maricar Reyes and Gabby Concepcion.
 It was distributed by Regal Entertainment.
 It features the famous Laperal White House in Baguio that was said to be haunted.
-The movie has a IMDB rating of 5.0/10.

-Synopsis
+Plot

 A new horror reality show was set to be held at the haunted Laperal White House.
-Jet (Gabby Concepcion), a gifted and renowned spirit questor was hired by Coreen (Maricar Reyes), the show's producer as a guide.
+Jet, a gifted and renowned spirit questor was hired by Coreen, the show's producer as a guide.
 But as the show begins, a dark secret within the house starts to unfold.
-The show's participants start to get haunted by a mysterious lady in black (Iza Calzado) one by one.
+The show's participants start to get haunted by a mysterious lady in black one by one.

 Cast

 Production

+The film was shot partially in Baguio in an allegedly haunted house.

+Release

+The film premiered in Manila on October 19, 2010.

+Reception

+"Regal Film's White House could have easily become the horror movie of the year.
+But it suffered for its screenplay's lack of depth, too many characters and storylines to focus on." commented a review on PEP.
+Spot made a more positive assessment, including the following check-list: "Ensemble cast of photogenic actors who can scream convincingly: check.
+Evil Presence embodied by a beautiful woman in a black shroud: check.
+Brave hero armed with holy candle and bottle of holy water (so handy in these situations): check.
+Ghosts of dead children: check.
+Slightly cheesy special effects: check.
+Screamers in the audience: watch out for them."